VadimEp622/angular-ms-books/README.md

 - uses asyncLocalStorage, which collects cookie token for each API request, to track guests or loggedInUsers, for API middleware authGuards and log purposes

-### Angular

-- SPA application with lazy-loaded routes

-- uses a custom component for dynamic-async-reusable-lazy rendering of local SVG icons

-- uses **Sass** for styling